Tickets will be on sale after April 2021.

-There are many categories in our awards and in each category there will be a Judges Award which is determined by panels chose for their knowledge of games and a Peoples Choice Award where you the visitor can vote on the best games using the website.
+There are many categories in our awards.
+In each category there will be a Judges' Award, which is determined by panels chosen for their knowledge of games and a People's Choice Award where you the visitor can vote on the best games using the website.

 Good luck to all our entrants.